Updated 26 July 2022

-As HMRC will tell you, it’s important to pay the right amount of tax.
-But that rule cuts both ways – you shouldn’t be paying tax on things that are legitimate business expenses.
+As HMRC will tell you, it’s important for your limited company to pay the right amount of tax.
+But that rule cuts both ways – your company shouldn’t be paying tax on things that are legitimate business expenses.

-If your business needs to spend money on something in order to run properly, then this may count as a tax-deductible expense.
-These expenses can lower your overall tax bill, and indeed can be a vital part of both cash-flow planning and improving your operating margins.
+If your company needs to spend money on something in order to run properly, then this may count as a tax-deductible expense.
+These expenses can lower your overall corporation tax bill, and indeed can be a vital part of both cash-flow planning and improving your operating margins.

 Taking advantage of tax-deductible expenses requires effective bookkeeping and financial reporting, as well as a good knowledge of the expenses that qualify.